Data Vault 2.0 with dbt

 The metadata needed can for example be defined in variables with jinja directly in the model:

-What you also can see is that dbt provides different options for the materialization.
+What you also can see is that this tool provides different options for the materialization.
 The incremental materialization for example will load an entity as a table on an incremental basis.

 When the model is executed, dbt generates the whole sql out of the macro and decides how the records are loaded.
 If the hub table does not exist, yet it is created and all records are loaded, if it already exists the table is loaded incrementally.